 “I’ve only started doing them recently”, John said.
 “They help me find calm”

 She looked back into the drawing, as the waves started vibrating again.
 Her peripheral vision began to shut down as she focused on the drawing’s center.
-Her brain was beginning to complete the colors: a greyish blue ocean, with rain droplets falling on it, creating even more lines and vibrations on the surface.
+Her brain was beginning to complete the colors: a greyish blue ocean, with rain droplets falling on it, creating even more ripples and vibrations on the surface.
 Up above, a darker sky with thick cotton-like smoky clouds gathering menacingly.
-Between the smudges, a clear black sky where stars seemed to sparkle appeared, as Olivia tilted the notebook page against the light.
+Between the smudges, a clear black sky appeared where stars seemed to sparkle, as Olivia tilted the notebook page against the light.
 In the very center Olivia almost missed the tiny, beating heart.
-It was a deep, dark red, and it was floating half-submerged.
+It was a deep, dark red color, and it floated half-submerged.
 All the waves, all the energy, seemed to emanate from it – creating the ocean currents, the clouds in the sky, the particles in the sea and the air.

 from the upcoming novel A New Earth

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books